jramosdc/superwirefeed/README.md

 Pure HTML version is available in [markup.html](markup.html) file.
 It contains reference of [bundle.css](bundle.css) itself.

-To run simple HTTP server, you can use [http-server](https://www.npmjs.com/package/http-server) module or python [SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html) built-in module from the same root folder.
+To run only a simple HTTP server, you can use [http-server](https://www.npmjs.com/package/http-server) module or python [SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html) built-in module from the same root folder.

 You can check the demo [here](https://jramosdc.github.io/superwirefeed/).